Icinga/icinga-kubernetes-web/doc/01-About.md

 ## Installation

-To install Icinga Kubernetes Web see [Installation](02-Installation.md).
+To install Icinga for Kubernetes Web see [Installation](02-Installation.md).

 ## License

-Icinga Kubernetes Web and the Icinga Kubernetes Web documentation are licensed under the terms of the GNU General Public License Version 2.
+Icinga for Kubernetes Web and the Icinga for Kubernetes Web documentation are licensed under the terms of the GNU General Public License Version 2.